fbpx

 It is truly inspiring to see the difference we and our volunteers can make to people suffering from a lack of interaction.

-I am incredibly proud of our CVS team and the fact we have been providing this important service in our community for almost 30 years.
+I am incredibly proud of our ACVVS team and the fact we have been providing this important service in our community for almost 30 years.

 I can’t thank our wonderful staff and our selfless volunteers enough for their time and commitment to improving the lives of others.